Senior Leadership Team

 Marco F. Benedetti, CPA, is vice president for business and finance.
 Benedetti is responsible for all financial and administrative functions of the college, including finance, audit, facilities, human resources and business services.
 He works closely with President Hurley to formulate the institution’s overall fiscal strategies and serves as liaison to several Board of Trustees committees.
 Benedetti has been with Canisius since 2013.

-Terri L. Mangione, PhD, is vice president for student affairs and title IX coordinator.
-She is responsible administering a comprehensive range of student programs and services and fostering a campus culture that promotes student engagement, achievement, and collaboration.
-In her roles, she oversees the ALANA Student Center, the departments of Athletics, Campus Ministry, International Student Programs, Public Safety, Student Counseling Services, Student Health Services and Student Life.
-Along wth the vice president for academic affairs, Dr. Mangione also oversees the Office of Study Abroad and International Partnerships and the Griff Center for Student Engagement.
-In her role as title IX coordinator, she is responsible for educational programming and compliance with federal and state regulations.
-Mangione rejoined the college in 2007.
+Daniel A. Dentino, PhD is vice president for student affairs and dean of students.
+He is responsible for providing leadership and vision in administering a comprehensive range of programs and services for students and fostering a campus culture that promotes student engagement, achievement, and collaboration.
+In his role, he oversees the ALANA Student Center, the departments of Athletics, Campus Ministry, International Student Programs, Public Safety, Student Counseling Services, Student Health Services, Student Life, and Study Abroad and International Partnerships and the Griff Center for Student Engagement collaboratively with the vice president for academic affairs.
+Dr. Dentino joined the college in 2019.
+He previously held leadership roles at Wheeling Jesuit University, University of Saint Mary, Bethany College and Ave Maria University.

 Erica C. Sammarco is associate vice president and assistant to the president.
 Since 2010, Sammarco has served as the chief administrative support for the president and is responsible for the coordination of strategic planning and special initiatives originating from the president’s office.
 She serves as secretary to the college’s Board of Trustees and the school corporation.
 Sammarco joined the college in 2005 as the director of corporate and foundation relations.